apisnetworks/apiscp-bootstrap-sdk/README.md

 SDK makes use of [grunt-contrib-watch](https://www.npmjs.com/package/grunt-contrib-watch) to rebuild whenever a watched file is changed.
 Simply run `grunt watch` from the command-line.

+## Building with GitLab CI

+SDK contains a definition of a pipeline that performs the build of the theme and publishes the artifacts that can be then copied in `THEME_PATH` (manually unless otherwise implemented).
+Theme name can be passed via [GItLab CI Variables](https://docs.gitlab.com/ee/ci/variables/#via-the-ui), as well as the other environment variables which are currently optional.
+In the default configuration, your `THEME` defaults to `apnscp` and `THEME_PATH` to `dist/`, which matches the published artifacts path.

+Compiled theme will be spit out to `dist/css/apnscp.css` and you'll find it right in your [artifacts download area](https://docs.gitlab.com/ee/user/project/pipelines/job_artifacts.html#downloading-artifacts).

 ## Enabling in apnscp